Hanro50/MSMC/lexipacks/readme.md

 # Lexipacks!
 These are optional files that provide translations for msmc events and errors.
-They are meant to be used by launcher developers to easily change the language msmc displays errors in.
+They are meant to be used by launcher developers to easily change the language msmc displays errors and load events in.

 If a languagepack is missing a translation, the internal translation function msmc will map it to the next available lexicode.
 A lexicode is essentially a string that uses a "." to seperate between the key words held within a set code.